 851.5.1 Testing of Replacement Pipe Sections.
 When a scheduled repair to a pipeline or main is made by cutting out the damaged portion of the pipe as a cylinder and replacing it with another section of pipe, the replacement section of pipe shall be subjected to a pressure test.
 The replacement section of pipe shall be tested to the pressure required for a new pipeline or main installed in the same location.
 The tests may be made on the pipe prior to installation, provided nondestructive tests meeting the requirements of section 826 are made on all field girth butt welds after installation.
-If the replacement is made under controlled fire conditions (gas in the pipeline), full encirclement welded split sleeves may be used to join the pipe sections instead of butt welds.
+If the replacement is made under controlled fire conditions (gas in the pipeline), full encirclement pressure-containing type B, welded split sleeves (see ASME PCC-2) may be used to join the pipe sections instead of butt welds.
 All sleeve welds should be radiographed.
 (See para.
 851.5.2.)